Forward utility and market adjustments in relative investment-consumption games of many players: Introduction

-The FPP framework is not the only theory seeking to overcome limitations of the classical utility theory.
-An alternative from the 90s are so-called Epstein-Zin preferences within the recursive utility framework \cite{epstein1989substitution}, \cite{epstein1991substitution}, \cite{weil1989equity} expanding on the theoretical framework of Kreps-Porteus \cite{krepsporteus1978}.
-For the consumption problem, the classic CRRA utility optimisation yields a strict relation between the agent's risk tolerance $\delta$ and \textit{Elasticity of intertemporal substitution} (EIS), namely that $\textrm{EIS}^{\textrm{classic, \cite{lackersoret2020many}}}=\delta$ (e.g., see \cite{lackersoret2020many}) and disentangling both was at heart the Epstein-Zin preferences.
-As for EIS and as argued in \cite{thimme2017intertemporal}, ``higher interest rates increase the overall wealth of the consumer due to higher cash-flows in future periods.
-The effect that consumers spend a part of this higher future income already today is called ``income effect''.
-On the other hand, with higher interest rates a smaller fraction of today's consumption has to be saved in order to have an additional unit of consumption tomorrow.
-This motive to save more today and postpone today's consumption is called the ``substitution effect''.
-Consumers with a high EIS are more willing to substitute consumption over time, which has a direct impact on the substitution effect''.
-Now, classic theory yields $\textrm{EIS}^{\textrm{classic, \cite{lackersoret2020many}}}=\delta$, however, the risk tolerance is atemporal relating how a consumer substitutes consumption across different states of the world while EIS is intertemporal relating how a consumer substitutes consumption between now and later \cite{cundy2018essays}.
-Thus classic utility framework cannot capture how agent competition, with or without performance concerns, changes EIS.
+The FPP framework is not the only theory seeking to overcome the limitations of the classical utility theory.
+An alternative from the 90s is the so-called Epstein-Zin preferences within the recursive utility framework \cite{epstein1989substitution,weil1989equity} and expanding on the theoretical framework of Kreps-Porteus \cite{krepsporteus1978}.
+For the consumption problem, the classic CRRA utility optimisation yields a strict relation between the agent's risk tolerance $\delta$ and \textit{Elasticity of Intertemporal Substitution} (EIS), namely that $\textrm{EIS}^{\textrm{classic, \cite{lackersoret2020many}}}=\delta$ (e.g., see \cite{lackersoret2020many}) and disentangling both was at the heart of the Epstein-Zin preferences.
+As discussed in \cite{thimme2017intertemporal} regarding EIS, higher interest rates increase the overall wealth of the consumer due to higher cash-flows in future periods.
+The effect where consumers spend a part of this higher future income today is called ``income effect''.
+On the other hand, with higher interest rates, one needs to save a smaller fraction of today's consumption to have an additional consumption unit tomorrow.
+This motivation to save more today and postpone today's consumption is called the ``substitution effect''.
+Consumers with a high EIS are more willing to substitute consumption over time, which directly impacts the ``substitution effect''.
+Now, classic theory yields $\textrm{EIS}^{\textrm{classic, \cite{lackersoret2020many}}}=\delta$.
+However, the risk tolerance is atemporal, relating how a consumer substitutes consumption across different states of the world.
+In opposition, EIS is intertemporal, relating how a consumer substitutes consumption between now and later \cite{cundy2018essays}.
+Thus the classic utility framework cannot capture how agent competition, with or without performance concerns, changes EIS.